relizaio/reliza-cli/README.md

 - **-i** - flag for project api id (required).
 - **-k** - flag for project api key (required).
 - **-b** - flag to denote branch (required).
 If branch is not recorded yet, Reliza Hub will attempt to create it.
+- **project** - flag to denote project uuid (optional).
+Required if organization-wide read-write key is used, ignored if project specific api key is used.
 - **--pin** - flag to denote branch pin (optional for existing branches, required for new branches).
 If supplied for an existing branch and pin is different from current, it will override current pin.